-Making predictions about the future of the Australian economy has never been more difficult than at present.
+Making predictions about the future of the economy has never been more difficult.
 In the midst of so much uncertainty, however, one development has been absolutely predictable: Calls for major reform to Australia’s industrial relations (IR) system.
-Reform of the IR system is again being proposed as a policy-making priority; as being fundamental to achieving high rates of economic growth over the long-term.
+IR reform is again being proposed as a policy-making priority; as being fundamental to achieving high rates of economic growth over the long-term.

 It is still less than five years ago that the Productivity Commission concluded in its Workplace Relations Framework Report (2015, Overview, p.2) that: ‘…Australia’s labour market performance and flexibility is relatively good by global standards, and many of the concerns that pervaded historical arrangements have now abated…Australia’s WR system is not dysfunctional — it needs repair not replacement.’